jaceva/cs105-cache/cache_lesson.md

 - Introduce cache using analogy
 - Summarize lesson/exercises

-Its a nice day out today and you are going to work in your garden.
-You have with you a pair of work gloves, a shovel and flowers in pots.
+It's a nice day out today and you have decided to work in your garden.
+You have with you a pair of gloves, a shovel and flowers in pots.
 You mark out the perfect spots for each flower and start to dig the holes.

-After digging a couple holes you realize you have special fertilizer for these flowers in your shed.
-You stop what you're doing, put your shovel down and walk to the shed to get the fertilizer.
-It's not a long walk to the shed but you are excited about getting the flowers in the ground and want to get back to gardening.
+After digging the holes you realize you want to use a special fertilizer for the garden.
+You don't have the fertilizer so you go to the garden store to pick some up.

-You get the fertilizer, walk back to the garden and begin digging again.
-When digging the third hole you hit an old root from a tree and can no longer dig.
-In order to plant the flower in that spot you'll need a large pruner to remove the root.
-You don't have the tool with you or in your shed so decide to go to your local gardening store.

-This takes a longer than walking to the shed since the store is all the way on the other side of town and you have to take the bus.
-Once you get there you buy the tool and some more fertilizer in case you need more.
-You head home, remove the root, and continue with the gardening.
+Getting the fertilizer from the store takes some time since you have to take the bus then find the fertilizer in the many aisles in the store.
+Once you find the fertilizer in the store you decide to buy extra to keep in your backyard shed.
+This way if you need fertilizer for your next project you'll have it and only have to get it from the shed.
+When you get back to your garden you use the fertilizer plant the flowers and enjoy a job well done.

-This is a lesson on CPU Cache memory so why are we gardening.
-The supplies, their locations and what it means to spend time to retrieve them can be directly mapped to common computer processor memory hierarchies.
-Creating a balance between having what we can store to complete a process and spending the least amount of time to retrieve the rest what we will explore in this lesson.
+This is a lesson on CPU Cache memory so why are you gardening.
+The fertilizer, its location and what it means to spend time to retrieve and store it in the shed is a good example of a computer memory hierarchy.
+In the following exercises we will explore how minimize the delay in processing when access data from memory by introducing you to _Cache memory_.
+Just like the shed in our gardening example.
+Cache memory is a place we can keep data to access faster, so we don't have to wait for the main memory.

 ### Instructions
 **CP1**